It’s time to plan your holiday advertising

-With the holiday shopping season starting right around the corner, it’s time for local businesses to start planning seasonal advertising campaigns.
+With the holiday shopping season starting now, it’s time for local businesses to run seasonal advertising campaigns.

 The Paso Robles Daily News is offering two “Shop Local” advertising packages to help businesses capture more of the holiday shopping dollars spent by Paso Robles residents.
-Businesses can reach more than 35,000 readers of the Paso Robles Daily News and more with an online display ad campaign.
+Businesses can reach more than 70,000 readers of the Paso Robles Daily News with an online display ad marketing campaign.

-In addition to the Gift Guide, there will be a Dining Guide and Holiday Wishes for local companies to send their holiday greetings to the community.
+In addition to the Gift Guide, there will be a Holiday Dining Guide, Holiday Church Services, and Holiday Wishes for local organizations to send their holiday greetings to the community.